 The BUAofE remains a voluntary organisation and is administered entirely by a committee of volunteers, from amongst the umpires in England.
-The Officers consist of a President and Vice-President, who both have non-executive roles, a Chairman, Honorary Secretary and Honorary Treasurer.
-The remainder of the management committee consists of a nominee from Badminton England, a nominee from the Badminton Line Judges Association of England, the seven regional secretaries and eight other members elected by the AGM.
-To help the work of the Association, 4 Sub-Committees steer issues of Selection, Finance, Training and Technical matters.
+The Execuative Committee (formerly known as the Officers) consists of a President and Vice-President, Chairman, Honorary Secretary and Honorary Treasurer.
+The remainder of the National Committee consists of the Membership Secretary, the leaders of the 6 sub-committees , 2 elected Members Representatives and a nominee from Badminton England, as well as a nominee from the Badminton Line Judges Association of England and a Referees Representative (both of whom are non-voting members).

 The 6 sub-committees are Assessment, Finance, Regional Secretaries, Selections (National),Technical and Training.